Question

 - Natur e of Judgments: The High Court’s review scope is more procedural (to correct errors or new evidence), whereas the Supreme Court’s review power extends across a wider range of matters, including constitutional interpretations.

--> Candidates can check out the Daily Headlines for 13th June UPSC Current Affairs.
+-> Check the Daily Headlines for 16th July UPSC Current Affairs.

 -> UPSC Launches New Online Portal upsconline.nic.in.
 Check OTR Registration Process.